Funding of science: Recessions

-In crisis, business R&D tends to act procyclically.
-As R&D is a long-term investments and so disruptions should be avoided.
-Keynesian countercyclical reactions were advocated for after the 2008 financial crisis, but this was difficult to achieve for some countries.
-Due to the nature of COVID-19, the pandemic accelerated publicly funded R&D spending in 2020, primarily into the pharmaceutical industry.
-A fall is expected in spending for 2021, although not below 2020 levels.
+In times of crisis, business R&D tends to act in a procyclical way.
+Considering that R&D falls under long-term investments, disruptions should ideally be avoided.
+In the aftermath of the 2008 financial crisis, there was a significant public advocacy for the implementation of Keynesian countercyclical reactions; however, this was relatively difficult to achieve for some countries.
+Due to the nature of Coronavirus disease 2019, the subsequent worldwide pandemic significantly accelerated publicly funded R&D spending in 2020, primarily in the pharmaceutical industry.
+While a slight decrease in spending was recorded in 2021, it nevertheless remained considerably above the pre-2020 levels.
 The pandemic made health research and sectors with strategic value-chain dependencies the main target of science funding.